Place names considered unusual: For negative reasons

-Numerous place names in the United States and Canada have historically included the term "squaw" a word considered racist and sexist toward Indigenous women.
+Numerous place names in the United States and Canada have historically included the term "squaw", a word considered racist and sexist toward Indigenous women.
 While originating from Algonquian languages, (like the Cree word iskwēw meaning "woman") Indigenous peoples in America and Canada consider the term offensive due to its centuries-long use in a derogatory context.
 Notable name changes include those of the 2003 of Squaw Peak in Phoenix, Arizona, renamed to Piestewa Peak, after Specialist Lori Ann Piestewa, a Hopi soldier killed in action during the United States invasion of Iraq.
 In 2022, Squaw Valley, California, site of the 1960 Winter Olympics, was renamed Olympic Valley.
 Squaw Island, a small Island at the north end of Canandaigua Lake, was renamed in 2021 to Skenoh Island.
 The most comprehensive change came in 2021, when Secretary's Order 3404 directed the U.S. Board on Geographic Names to replace all place names containing the word "squaw.
 The renaming process invited public suggestions before finalizing over 650 changes, all documented in an official government database.

 Kindai University in Osaka, Japan, changed its English-language name in 2014 from Kinki University (pronounced kinky which in English has a provocative meaning).
 The Japanese-language name of the university, (近畿大学, Kinki daigaku), was left unchanged.
 The change was globally reported, though since its founding in 1949, the original name was not a problem within Japan.
 However, with the dramatic globalization of Japanese universities in recent decades, including the presence of hundreds of foreign students, staff, faculty, and visiting scholars on campus, the leadership of the university made the change in 2016, after deciding to do so in 2014.

-Beijing's Zhushikou (珠市口) was originally known as "Zhushikou" (猪市口) during the Ming Dynasty, In which 猪 meant "pig", and 市 meant "market", because it was a famous market for selling live pigs.
+Beijing's Zhushikou (珠市口) was originally known as "Zhushikou" (猪市口) during the Ming Dynasty, In which "zhu" (猪) meant "pig", and "shi" (市) meant "market", because it was a famous market for selling live pigs.
 By the Qing Dynasty, the pig market had faded away.
-The place was renamed to "Zhushikou" (珠市口), where 珠 means "pearl".
+The place was renamed to "Zhushikou" (珠市口), substituting 猪 for 珠, which are homophones in Standard Chinese.

 In 1997, the town of Gay Head in Massachusetts changed its name to Aquinnah.